lf-lang/embedded-lab/docs/src/Tools.md

 One challenge of working with embedded systems is installing tooling.
 To create a reproducible unix shell environment that installs all required dependency applications, we use the nix package manager.
 Install [nix](https://nixos.org/download.html) first for your preferred platform.
 There is support for windows (wsl), macos and linux.

 After installation, run the following in the shell to enable the experimental nix flakes feature.

 ``` bash
 mkdir -p ~/.config/nix
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf
 ```

-To launch the lf-pico shell environment, run the following in the root of the lf-pico repository.
+To launch the lf-pico shell environment, run the following in the root of the lf-pico repository:

 ```bash
 nix develop
 ```